Bid Chair: Judi Hodgkin

-Treasurer of Concussion in 2006 and Chair of Dysprosium in 2015, Judi has been involved in fandom since her childhood in Australia where some early Swancons might not have happened if her family hadn’t provided the venue.
+Treasurer of Concussion in 2006 and Chair of Dysprosium in 2015, and initially of Ytterbium in 2019, Judi has been involved in fandom since her childhood in Australia where some early Swancons might not have happened if her family hadn’t provided the venue.

 Judith used to be evil.
 In her past she has: ‘borrowed’ a member badge to attend a con; slept 6 in a 2-person room; and not volunteered.
 Since then she has reformed her evil ways and volunteered for numerous conventions as well as running some small ones.
 She is an expert in online marketing so ideal for Communications.
 She is returning to the post she delivered at Dysprosium in 2015.